Run More PATH Trains to World Trade Center

 Why is this happening?

-PATH lacks transparency about these changes, but they’re likely due to track work on the downtown-bound tube between Hoboken, Newport, and Grove Street, which forces single tracking and requires trains to share one track.
+PATH is not very transparent about these changes, but they’re likely due to track work on the downtown-bound track between Hoboken, Newport, and Grove Street, which forces single tracking and requires trains to share the uptown track.
 However, it’s unclear whether this work occurs every weekend, and there doesn’t appear to be similar track work during weekday nights.

 Downtown Tubes Are Underserved